 We will work together with our community and build relationships through shared experiences.
 We will be accessible, inclusive, friendly, available and connected.

 We will keep an open mind and look forward to the future and support innovation so that our community can take the initiative and take advantage of opportunities.
 We will recognise the intergenerational nature of the Trust.

 We will be connected to our community by keeping it at the heart of all that we do.
 We are committed to collaborating and working together in partnership with our community.

 We will demonstrate our responsibility by using our combined wisdom to be prudent, conscientious, diligent and socially responsible in our decision making to ensure appropriate guardianship of the Trust resources.
 We will be accountable to our community.

-Through until the end of the year we will continue to fund to our strategic vision but will concentrate our focus on the most critical priorities (identified as higher, medium, and lower priority) and supporting people and communities most impacted by COVID-19.
+Through until the end of 2022 we will continue to fund to our strategic vision but will concentrate our focus on the most critical priorities (identified as higher, medium, and lower priority) and supporting people and communities most impacted by COVID-19.

 As we work with our community to reactivate, build resilience and to build back better so they can thrive, we will focus on; enhancing the capacity and capability of organisations to work in new ways, to partner and collaborate, and to explore change for good opportunities.
 Our approach will focus on equity and so we recognise different approaches and resources will be required to achieve equitable outcomes.
 We also understand that key to a thriving region post COVID-19 will be ensuring social and economic recovery.

 We know there will be high demand on our funding due to the impacts of COVID 19 on communities and the challenges being faced by other funders in the south.
 So, we encourage organisations to access where appropriate the range of government and other funding agencies support available as this will help to ensure our limited funding has the most impact possible.